 A tentative diagnosis is based on clinical signs, history, and response to treatment.
 Definitive diagnosis requires demonstration of low serum levels of ionized calcium.
 Most laboratories measure only total (protein-bound and free) serum calcium, which is an acceptable diagnostic test in most cases.
 However, discrepancies may arise in alkalotic and hypoalbuminemic horses.
 Alkalosis increases albumin binding of calcium, which results in a decreased concentration of ionized calcium.
 Thus, alkalotic horses may have normal total serum calcium while exhibiting signs of hypocalcemia.
 Likewise, hypoalbuminemic or acidotic horses may have decreased total serum calcium without developing signs of hypocalcemia.
 Total serum calcium can be adjusted for albumin concentration by the following formula:

-IV administration of calcium solutions, such as 20% calcium borogluconate or solutions recommended for treatment of periparturient paresis in cattle, usually results in full recovery.
-These solutions should be administered slowly (over 20 min) at 250–500 mL/500 kg, diluted at least 1:4 in saline or dextrose, and the cardiovascular response should be closely monitored.
+In treating hypocalcemic tetany in horses, intravenous administration of calcium solutions, such as 20% calcium borogluconate or solutions recommended for treatment of periparturient paresis in cattle, usually results in full recovery.
+These solutions should be administered slowly (throughout 20 minutes) at 250–500 mL/500 kg, diluted at least 1:4 in saline or dextrose, and the cardiovascular response should be closely monitored.
 An increased intensity of heart sounds is expected.
 If arrhythmias or bradycardia develop, the IV treatment should be discontinued immediately.
 Once the heart rate has returned to normal, the infusion may be resumed at a slower rate.
-If the horse does not improve within 1–2 hr of the initial infusion, a second dose may be given, although laboratory verification of hypocalcemia is indicated.
+If the horse does not improve within 1–2 hours of the initial infusion, a second dose may be given, although laboratory verification of hypocalcemia is indicated.

 A balanced feed ration should be provided to supply adequate amounts and ratios of calcium and phosphorus throughout gestation.
-In times of increased calcium demand such as lactation, fasting should be avoided and high-quality forage such as alfalfa or calcium-containing mineral mixes should be provided.
+In times of increased calcium demand such as lactation, fasting should be avoided, and high-quality forage such as alfalfa or calcium-containing mineral mixes should be provided.
 Stress and fasting during transport should be minimized.
 In endurance horses, water and electrolyte deficits associated with prolonged exercise and sweating may be prevented by provision of a sufficient water supply and electrolyte supplementation.